KristinaJera/chat-ai/README.md

-# Chai AI
+# Chat AI

-Chai AI is a modern chat application with AI-powered features that enhance communication without compromising user privacy.
+Chat AI is a modern chat application with AI-powered features that enhance communication without compromising user privacy.
 The app uses Google Authentication and a unique contact system based on QR codes and shared IDs—no phone numbers or unnecessary personal info needed!

 ---